isfar-uddin/Weather-App/README.md

 #installation instruction

-run npm install in the root directory. run node app.js --help in the root directory to know the command to be executable.
+Run 'npm install' in the command in the root directory.
+Then run 'node app.js --help' in the root directory to know the command to be executable.